TheodorRene/list_methods/README.md

 ```

 ## Gotcha #2
-* The list needs to be copied when instantiating the object so it can be reset for other use.
-In the future one should maybe add a flag to skip this list copy if the list is only used in one place.
+The list needs to be copied when instantiating the object so it can be reset for
+other use.
+One can use the optional flag if the copying is unwanted and
+resetting the final state is not necessary ```L([1,2],mutable=True)```

 # TODO
 * Write tests